nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 For all parameters, the following constraints are applied:
 * As Ta-Assist uses prefixes such as `p/` and `c/` to identify the start of a new parameter, all parameters have the implicit constraint that they must not contain prefixes of another parameter if that other parameter is being used in a command.
-  * e.g. We can not add a student with the address `Commongrove n/123A` as the `n/123A` prefix will be parsed by Ta-Assist as the Student's name.
+  * e.g. You cannot add a student with the address `Commongrove n/123A` as the `n/123A` prefix will be parsed by Ta-Assist as the Student's name.

 The following is the list of all parameters used in TA-Assist along with its constraints:

 * `INDEX`
-  * Indices must be a positive integer
+  * Indices must be a positive integer.
-  * Indices must be within the indices shown in the displayed list
+  * Indices must be within the indices shown in the displayed list.
 * `KEYWORD`
-  * Search keywords can not contain spaces
+  * Search keywords can not contain spaces.
 * `n/NAME`
-  * Student names must not be empty
+  * Student names must not be empty.
-  * Student names must only contain alphanumeric characters and spaces
+  * Student names must only contain alphanumeric characters and spaces.
 * `p/PHONE_NUMBER`
-  * Phone numbers must only contain numbers
+  * Phone numbers must only contain numbers.
-  * Phone numbers must be at least 3 digits long
+  * Phone numbers must be at least 3 digits long.
 * `e/EMAIL`
-  * E-mails must be of the format `local-part@domain`, i.e. `johndoe+work@s.mail.com`
+  * E-mails must be of the format `local-part@domain`, i.e. `johndoe+work@s.mail.com`.
-  * `local-part` must only contain alphanumeric characters and these special characters, excluding the parentheses, (`+_.-`)
+  * `local-part` must only contain alphanumeric characters and these special characters, excluding the parentheses, (`+_.-`).
-  * `domain` is made up of domain labels, seperated by period
+  * `domain` is made up of domain labels, seperated by period.
-    * Each `domain` must end with a domain label of at least 2 characters long
+    * Each `domain` must end with a domain label of at least 2 characters long.
-    * Each domain label must start and end with alphanumeric characters
+    * Each domain label must start and end with alphanumeric characters.
     * Each domain label must consists of only alphanumeric characters, seperated only by hyphens, if any.
 * `a/ADDRESS`
-  * Addresses must not be empty
+  * Addresses must not be empty.
 * `c/CLASS_NAME`
-  * Class names must be alphanumeric
+  * Class names must be alphanumeric.
-  * Class names must not exceed 25 characters
+  * Class names must not exceed 25 characters.
 * `s/SESSION_NAME`
-  * Session names must not be empty
+  * Session names must not be empty.
-  * Session names must only contain alphanumeric characters, underscores, and spaces
+  * Session names must only contain alphanumeric characters, underscores, and spaces.
 * `d/DATE`
-  * Dates must be of the format `YYYY-MM-DD`, i.e. 25th May 2022 must be written as `2022-05-25`
+  * Dates must be of the format `YYYY-MM-DD`, i.e. 25th May 2022 must be written as `2022-05-25`.
-  * Dates must be a valid date, i.e. `2001-02-29` is not a valid date
+  * Dates must be a valid date, i.e. `2001-02-29` is not a valid date because the year 2001 is not a leap year.